Who we are:

 At OEA, we believe the health and wellness of future generations will be secured with today’s people-centered approach to environmental conservation.
 We envision a future in which local communities and authorities work together to promote fair socio-economic development based on the sustainable use of natural resources.

 Rooted in culturally sensitive and environmentally sustainable interventions, our mission is to apply the highest ethical and scientific standards to support rural communities in pursuit of additional knowledge, technologies, and good governance to protect their own ecosystems.
 Women and girls are always at the centre of our work.

-Our diverse team is comprised of specialists in sustainable water management, biodiversity conservation and rangeland monitoring, climate change adaptation, conservation education, sustainable food production, renewable energy services, and capacity building for the creation of nature-based enterprises.
+Our diverse team is comprised of specialists in sustainable water management, biodiversity conservation and ecological monitoring, climate change adaptation, conservation education, sustainable food production, renewable energy services, and capacity building for the creation of nature-based enterprises.
 Monitoring and evaluation activities are woven throughout every aspect of our work.
 Our field team is committed, experienced, and dedicated to the communities we serve.